People’s Socialist Republic of Albania

 The Mother – a Socialist short story

 It wasn’t just in the plastic arts that Socialist Realism had a role to play in the construction of Socialism.
 Putting the role of the working class and peasantry in the forefront of all that happened in society, in the post, present and future, was also a task of writers of short stories and novels.
 For those interested in this aspect of Albania’s road to Socialism the various foreign language publications (especially the large format, monthly colour magazine, New Albania) provided translations from the Albanian language in English, Russian, French, Chinese and Arabic.
-The story below appeared in New Albania, 1971, No 6.
+This story appeared in New Albania, 1971, No 6.

 The stone mason from Borova